ibm-cloud-docs/watson-assistant/search-elasticsearch-add.md

 - To use the ELSER model, you must have an Machine Learning (ML) node feature and a minimum of 4 GB memory in the ML node to deploy the model.
 For more information about ELSER requirements, see [ELSER requirements](https://www.elastic.co/guide/en/machine-learning/current/ml-nlp-elser.html#elser-req).

+- You can increase the resources for your ELSER model deployment.
+For example, you can increase `number_of_allocations` and `threads_per_allocation` to improve the throughput and latency of the ELSER model when you deploy it.
+For more information about start trained model deployment, see [Start trained model deployment]( https://www.elastic.co/guide/en/elasticsearch/reference/8.13/start-trained-model-deployment.html#start-trained-model-deployment).

+You can see the **Requirements not met** error message in the **Elasticsearch window** when the Elasticsearch instance fails to meet the preceding requirements and when the **Upload documents to a new index in your Elasticsearch instance** is disabled.{: note}